rt-net/stack-chan/docs/assembly.md

 Attach the servo horn to the body.

 Attach the servo motor2 and servo horn together with the part shaped as a gear.
-Align the protrustions and notches in the same way as when attaching the legs and push them firmly into place.
+Align the protrusions and notches in the same way as when attaching the legs and push them firmly into place.

 <img src="images/assembly/servo_and_horn_protrusions.jpg" width="50%">